kingcat47/say_something-frontend/README.md

 say_something
-say_something is a service where any text or image entered by users is instantly sent to everyone currently on the same site.
+say_something is a service where any text, image, or GIF entered by users is instantly sent to everyone currently on the same site.
 Messages float up from the bottom of the screen like balloons and quickly disappear.

 Features
-You can specify a send_port when sending a message.
+Rooms: Enter a room name, and you’ll only see messages from users in the same room.

-Messages sent to a specific send_port will only be visible to users who have entered the same read_port.
+GIF Support: Share animated GIFs along with text and images.

-For fun, if you type /admin_mode in read_port, you can see messages from all ports.
+Improved Image Display: Images are displayed larger for better visibility.

-Image display size has been increased for better visibility.
+Chat Mode: Switch to chat mode for a continuous conversation view.

-Chat mode added for continuous conversation view.
+Shortcut: Press Shift + Ctrl + L to clear all messages on your screen.

-Shortcut added: Press Shift + Ctrl + L to clear all messages on your screen.
+Multi-language Support: Most features are also available in Korean, but the interface has been changed to English so more people can use it.

 Usage
-Feel free to use the site and have fun sharing messages!
+Feel free to use the site and have fun sharing text, images, and GIFs with others in the same room!

 Website: https://frontsaysome.thnos.app/